Last Updated on September 21, 2023

 The stainless steel all-in-one Kraut Source fermentation lids we use have a flat plate and spring inside that help to easily accomplish this, acting as a weight to keep everything down.
 Another option is to use a ceramic or glass weight made for fermenting.
 Some people get resourceful and use other clean items that fit inside their vessel, like a boiled rock or smaller glass jar.

-This is one reason why we really love the Kraut Source lids!
+This is one reason why we really love the Kraut Source!
 They not only have a weight that keeps everything submerged, but also have a little moat on top that you fill with water, thus creating an air lock.
 However, there are a lot of other mason jar fermentation lids out there too!
-Here are some silicone nipple types.
-These would need to be used in conjunction with a weight of some sort, like these glass ones.
+Here is another option that would need to be used in conjunction with a weight of some sort, like these glass ones.

 If you do not have an air lock lid, you can try using a regular mason jar lid.
 Screw it on tightly, and then make sure to quickly “burp” your jars every few days to release the built up carbon dioxide.
 Sometimes this works, though I have heard mixed reviews.
 I suppose they make air lock lids for a reason…